baljo/n-back/README.md

 - **Probability-% to see previous n-level number**: What is the probability that you will see the previous shown number?
 E.g., in level 1, and if the previous number shown was 5, probability is set to 25 %, then next number to be shown will be 5 with 25 % probability.
 - **Show scores after each session?**: YES if you want to see the score, anything else here means NO.
 - **Show pictures from picture folder?**: Do you want to see a smallish picture somewhere on the screen at the same time as a number is shown?
 Perhaps a picture of a spider or a snake?
 If you love these animals the game might be easier, otherwise perhaps not...
 YES or NO.
 - **Picture folder (only pictures are allowed in it)**: If previous setting = YES, then this folder will be used to find pictures.
 Best is to have pictures of same aspect ratio, otherwise they will be stretched.
-Only pictures are allowed in this folder, having other file types will make you very unhappy
+Only pictures are allowed in this folder, having other types of files there will make you very unhappy!
+Easiest is to create a subfolder in the folder where this program is saved, name it `Pictures`, and then just write `Pictures` in this setting.
+- **Picture position - X + Y**: Where on the screen do you want this picture...
+- **Picture size - X + Y**: ...and how large should it be?
+- **Screen resolution - X + Y**: Depends on your screen, try e.g. with 1200 x 768.
+- **Font size - Header**: This is the size of the text shown before a level starts.
+- **Font size - Number**: Size of the magic numbers to be shown
+- **Starting game sound (file name)**: This is the sound that is played after the breathing period, use a valid file name, otherwise...
+- **Log file (Person ID will be added in front):**: Why not leave this as it is?
+In that case, if your name is e.g. `Amnesia` (or whatever is stored in the setting `Test person ID`, then the resulting log file name will be `Amnesia_log.csv`.

 ## 5 Improvement recommendations for you to consider doing yourself!